sgibson91/cross-stitch-carpentry/index.md

 The aim of this lesson is to learn the embroidery technique known as Cross Stitch!

-We will explore cross-stitching as a hobby for programmers and data scientists to bring Mindfulness in our everyday life and boost mental health.
+We will explore cross stitching as a hobby for programmers and data scientists, bringing mindfulness into our everyday life and boosting mental health.

 > ## Motivation
 >